Contact Us 1-800-596-4880

 5. Redirect URIs

-Configure which URIs users should be directed to after authorization.
+Configure which URIs users are directed to after authorization.
 Type the URL and click Add to add it to the list.

 6. Audience